statmike/vertex-ai-mlops/Applied GenAI/Embeddings/readme.md

 ---
 TODO:
+- what are embeddings overview with numpy
+- embeddings API deep dive
+- tools:
+    - vertex vector search
+    - bigquery ml
+    - alloy db
+    - scaan
+    - llamaindex
+    - others?
+- projector
+- build your own with BQML autoencoder
+- working with embeddings

 A review of embedding in Vertex AI:
 - Foundation models for text, and multi modal (text, image, text and image)
 - OSS pre-trained: local, BQML, and Vertex AI Endpoints

+A review of tools for Vector Matching:
+- ScANN
+- BigQuery with ML.DISTANCE
+- CloudSQL and pgvector
+- Vertex AI Vector Search (fomerly Matching Engine)

+Topics:
+- Brute force and approximate matching
+- Indexes that update with insert/delete/updates
+- Filtered searches